Podcast: Download

 One of the best ways to enjoy the process of using this memory technique is to not take things so seriously.

 The memory competitions also bring a level of gamification to memory training, or you can create your own process.
 For example, when using the loci method, you can set a timer.
-Or you can role dice to determine how many of your loci you’re going to use during a single learning session.

 The important thing is to have fun so that you can learn and practice memory techniques in ways that you find mentally stimulating.

-Benefits of The Method of Loci
+Additional Benefits of Using The Method of Loci

 People report many benefits of using this particular memory method.